votca/votca/guide/README.md

 using the 'run.sh' script you can calculate all data necessary to run kmc simulations.
 For some more expensive parts the parameters are calculated only for one pair.

+You find exactly the same system in 'KMC_Methane' with all data calculated.
+Here you can run kmc simulations.
+You find a 'run.sh' in this folder as well to run kmc simulation.

+the folder 'Thiophene' contains LAMMPS molecular dynamics data and a mapping file system.xml using the 'run.sh' script you can calculate all data necessary to run kmc simulations.
+For some more expensive parts the parameters are calculated only for one pair.

-You find exactly the same system in "KMC_Methane" with all data calculated.
+You find exactly the same system in 'KMC_Thiophene' with all data calculated.
 Here you can run kmc simulations.
 You find a 'run.sh' in this folder as well to run kmc simulation.

 In the folder 'tools' are calculators which are independent of state files: